U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

 EFI_DT_FIXUP_PROTOCOL
 ---------------------

-This section provides a detailed description fo the EFI device-tree fix-up protocol.
+This section provides a detailed description for the EFI device-tree fix-up protocol.

 Summary